McShelby/hugo-theme-relearn/exampleSite/content/cont/pages/_index.en.md

 menuTitle = ""
 # If set, this will explicitly override common rules for the expand state of a page's menu entry
 alwaysopen = true
+# If set, this will explicitly override common rules for the sorting order of a page's submenu entries
+ordersectionsby = "title"
 # The title of the page in menu will be prefixed by this HTML content
 pre = ""
 # The title of the page in menu will be postfixed by this HTML content